-In addition to those animals, check out Canadian lynxes, red foxes, black bears and many more at Zoo Idaho. (zooidaho.org)
+Grizzly residents Stripes and Shoni roam a half-acre of the zoo.
+In addition to them, check out mountain lions, bison, pronghorn antelope, red foxes and many more at Zoo Idaho. (zooidaho.org)

 Explore Old Town Pocatello

-Experience historical Old Town Pocatello and discover the diverse and friendly community with fine dining and specialty shops.
+Experience historic Old Town Pocatello and discover the diverse and friendly community with fine dining and specialty shops.

 Every first Friday of the month is an Art Walk event, the Pocatello art community comes to Old Town.
-People visit all the different shops and art galleries accompanied by musicians and artist on display.
-In the summer is the Revive at Five series, a free weekly concert Wednesdays at 5pm during the Portneuf Valley farmers market every Wednesday and Saturday.
+People visit all the different shops and art galleries accompanied by musicians and artists on display.
+In the summer is the Revive at Five series, a free weekly concert Wednesdays at 5 p.m. during the Portneuf Valley farmers market every Wednesday and Saturday.

 Pocatello’s rich diversity is evident in its ethnic restaurants.
 Choose from Thai, Nepalese, Greek, Chinese and Mexican cuisine.
-Locals recommend A Taste of Nepal/India, with excellent curry and a great buffet, and Nosh Mahal, a Pakistani restaurant, with delicious Tandoori chicken.
+Locals recommend Himalayan Flavor with excellent curry, a great buffet and delicious Tandoori chicken.
 Lastly, try Cafe Tuscano’s hidden next to a convenience store and gas station.
 Despite the lackluster location, you’ll find incredibly delicious Italian food, with a great gorgonzola salad and French dip.

 Locals say Pocatello is a colorful town with wonderful people that’s a good place to stop, take a break or stay the night and plan your trip up to Yellowstone.